1jour1vin

 second wine

 "Aroma of cola, licorice, and ripe blueberries—fragrant, heady, and expressive.
-The palate is delicious, smooth, and energetic, with a youthful tension in the mid-palate.
-Elegant with a magnificent texture, perfectly balanced to give an expression of fullness, while maintaining a refined and concentrated delivery of black fruit, licorice, and flowers.
-Impressive and extremely pleasant—it makes you want to drink a glass immediately.
-Spicy and fragrant due to the Cabernet Franc, but it is even better with 59% Cabernet Franc and 41% Merlot.
-(Decanter 2023) - Delivery in wooden crates is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).
+The palate is delicious, smooth, and lively, with a youthful tension in the mid-palate.
+Elegant with a magnificent texture, perfectly balanced to convey a sense of fullness, while maintaining a refined and concentrated expression of black fruit, licorice, and flowers.
+Impressive and extremely enjoyable—it makes you want to pour a glass right away.
+Spicy and fragrant thanks to the Cabernet Franc, but it’s all the better with 59% Cabernet Franc and 41% Merlot. » (Decanter 2023) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)

 Buy your Cheval Blanc wines at the best price in a private sale!